Latest . .

 Motorhome Monthly (MMM)

-very lively forum which has a useful database of campsites
+very lively forum which also

-organise members rallies across the UK and abroad - annual
+across the UK - annual

 required to post after initial trial.